CtrlK

 Specificity

-The description names the domain (coding rules from Qodo) and describes the core action (loads rules via semantic search query), but it doesn't list multiple specific concrete actions—it's essentially one action (loading/searching rules) described with some detail about the mechanism.
+The description names the domain (coding rules from Qodo) and describes the core action (loads rules via semantic search query), but it doesn't list multiple specific concrete actions—it's essentially one action (loading rules) with a method description.

 2 / 3